SimonMaier/MarioKartHelmet/README.md

 For tested applications check out the `example`  section.
 In particular, `examples/MarioKartHelmet/` demonstrates how to set up  IMU-Joystick as a head-mounted game controller for Mario Kart 64 or Mario Kart Double Dash.
 It allows karts to be controlled through head movements and items triggered via jumping.
 After a lot of playing, we can assure that it brings a highly immersive game experience to what is already a great party game :tada:.

-The Arduino Pro Micro-based controller can be assembled on a breadcoard within 15 minutes and costs less than 5$ (including the breadboard).
+The IMU-Joystick is assembled in less than 15 minutes and costs about €5 (including the breadboard).
 When connected to a computer the board presents itself as a USB joystick.
-Using the MPU6050 sensor, the Arduino measures acceleration & rotation data and maps it to joystick behaviour.
+Using the MPU6050, the Pro Micro measures acceleration & rotation data and maps it to joystick behaviour.
 The controller is automatically detected as a generic joystick device on Linux, Mac, and Windows, without further software:

 <p align="center">
   <img src="https://github.com/SimonMaier/MarioKartHelmet/blob/master/examples/demo1-jstest.gif" width="640" title="Joystick Demo using jstest-gtk" />